pollen8/petCafe/README.md

 ~~ draw layers of sprites ~~
 ~~ draw character ~~
 ~~ move fixed layers when pressing keys ~~
-~~ move character from center to edges of map so that map stops moving when its at the edge of the view port ~~. with viewport 10 tile wide when you move right to the end the last column tears and repeat itself. scale map to fit screen
+~~ move character from center to edges of map so that map stops moving when its at the edge of the view port ~~ Stop scrolling when map reaches y = 0 or y >= level height stop scrolling when map reaches x = 0 or x >= level width scale map to fit screen
 ~~ collision detection layer ~~